zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

 - Write and test custom policies that apply to your Azure Arc-enabled resources
 - Incorporate your own tooling and automation into the existing automation framework
 - Build a certificate/secret/key management strategy with your Azure Arc resources

-Do you have an interesting use case to share?
-[Submit an issue](https://github.com/microsoft/azure_arc/issues/new/choose) on GitHub with your idea and we will consider it for future releases!

 ## Clean up the deployment